 For a different transfer option, consider TransferWise.
 TransferWise sends out money locally, using local bank systems -which avoids those nasty international transfer fees.
 All you’ll need is the local bank details of where you’re sending money to and then TransferWise uses the real exchange rate - the same one you see on Google - and simply charges a low, upfront fee.
 No hidden charges.
 No unwelcome surprises.
 Transfers through TransferWise, depending on which currency you need, can be up to eight times cheaper than regular banks and transfer services, leaving you plenty of extra cash to spend on the fun stuff.

-And if you regularly send money across borders, consider signing up for a Borderless account.
-You can store your money in dozens of different currencies and pay or get paid with local bank details in the US, the UK and the EU.
+And if you regularly send money across borders, consider signing up for a borderless multi-currency account.
+You can store your money in dozens of different currencies and pay or get paid with local bank details in the US, the UK, the EU, and Australia.

 Every transfer service you use will offers a slightly different exchange rate, so before you finalize a transfer with a specific provider, it’s good practice to check how their rate stacks up against the standard exchange rate.